MarteXcoin-documentation/Documentation/commands/cmd-rpc.rst

 listunspent ( minconf maxconf  ["addresses",...] [include_unsafe] )
   Returns array of unspent transaction outputs with between minconf and maxconf (inclusive) confirmations.
 Optionally filter to only include txouts paid to specified addresses. lockunspent unlock ([{"txid":"txid","vout":n},...])
   Updates list of temporarily unspendable outputs.
-Temporarily lock (unlock=false) or unlock (unlock=true) specified transaction outputs. move "fromaccount" "toaccount" amount ( minconf "comment" ) DEPRECATED.
+Temporarily lock (unlock=false) or unlock (unlock=true) specified transaction outputs.
+If no transaction outputs are specified when unlocking then all current locked transaction outputs are unlocked.
+A locked transaction output will not be chosen by automatic coin selection, when spending martexs.
+Locks are stored in memory only.
+Nodes start with zero locked outputs, and the locked output list is always cleared (by virtue of process exit) when a node stops or fails.
+Also see the listunspent call move "fromaccount" "toaccount" amount ( minconf "comment" ) DEPRECATED.
 Move a specified amount from one account in your wallet to another. removeprunedfunds "txid"
   Deletes the specified transaction from the wallet.
 Meant for use with pruned wallets and as a companion to importprunedfunds.
-This will effect wallet balances. sendfrom "fromaccount" "toaddress" amount ( minconf addlocked "comment" "comment_to" ) DEPRECATED (use sendtoaddress).
-Sent an amount from an account to a dash address.
-Requires wallet passphrase to be set with walletpassphrase call. sendmany "fromaccount" {"address":amount,...} ( minconf addlocked "comment" ["address",...] subtractfeefromamount use_is use_ps )
+This will effect wallet balances. repairwallet
+  Wallet repair if any mismatches found. sendfrom "fromaccount" "toaddress" amount ( minconf addlockconf "comment" "comment_to" ) DEPRECATED (use sendtoaddress).
+Sent an amount from an account to a MarteX address.
+Requires wallet passphrase to be set with walletpassphrase call. sendmany "fromaccount" {"address":amount,...} ( minconf addlockconf "comment" ["address",...] subtractfeefromamount use_is use_ps )
   Send multiple times.
 Amounts are double-precision floating point numbers.
 Requires wallet passphrase to be set with walletpassphrase call. sendtoaddress "address" amount ( "comment" "comment_to" subtractfeefromamount use_is use_ps ) Send an amount to a given address. setaccount "address" "account"
   DEPRECATED.
-Sets the account associated with the given address. setprivatesendamount amount
+Sets the account associated with the given address. settxfee amount
-  Set the goal amount in DASH for PrivateSend mixing. setprivatesendrounds rounds
-  Set the number of rounds for PrivateSend mixing. settxfee amount
   Set the transaction fee per kB.
 Overwrites the paytxfee parameter. signmessage "address" "message"